solodev/cloud-documentation/src/services/Add Service/index.md

 **Name** | **Description**
 :--- | ---
-Product Selection | Select the product you are interested in by clicking on the button on the product card.
+Product Selection | Select the product you are interested in by clicking on the blue button on the product card.

 !!!Note:
-Some products have a purchase option, while to buy others, you need to contact Solodev by filling out the contact form.
+Some products have a purchase option.
+For others without a purchase option, contact Solodev by filling out the contact form.
 Below is an example of a product **Solodev CMS** that can be purchased immediately without having to contact Solodev.
 !!!

 <img src="../../../images/addservice2.jpg" alt="addservice2" style="width: 100%; display: block"></a>

 **Name** | **Description**
 :--- | ---
-Buy Now | Click this button to go one step further.
+Buy Now | Click this button to go one step further to completing your purchase.

 <img src="../../../images/addservice3.jpg" alt="addservice3" style="width: 100%; display: block"></a>